andressasiewers/odin-recipes/README.md

 # odin-recipes
 My favorite recipes

 This is all my favorites recipes website.

-Tools:
-    - HTML
+Skills demonstrated: HTML.